oasis1701/mobalytics-accessibility-extension/README.md

 ## Technical Notes

-- The extension only activates on mobalytics.gg
+- The extension activates on mobalytics.gg and maxroll.gg D4 build pages
 - Original visual boards are hidden but preserved in the DOM
-- Board data is parsed from the page's existing HTML structure
+- Board data is parsed from each site's existing HTML structure
+- Each site uses a different parser due to different DOM structures

 ## Contributing